15 FUN & FREE THINGS TO DO IN TOWNSVILLE

 The Spirit of Queensland is a diesel-powered Tilt Train operated by Queensland Rail and is approximately 18 hours from Brisbane to Townsville.
 It’s a comfortable journey with the ability to move around the train cars and visit the car galley for refreshments.

 In comparison, the more budget-friendly, long-haul options of Premier Motor Service and Greyhound buses take over 23 hours to travel from Brisbane to Townsville.
+You can grab a 15 or 30 day Greyhound Whimit Travel Pass and take your time along the route.

 About the Author: Chantell Collins is a Pinterest Advertising Consultant, eco enthusiast, and occasional Travel Writer.
 Her work has been featured in Skyscanner, Yahoo, MSN, and many more.
 After living abroad for almost ten years, she’s renewing her affection for Australia through slow travel.